Wendell Berry: Sabbath poems

-As Thoreau continues in 'Life Without Principle,' he notes the constant busyness of Americans, so engaged in 'infinite bustle' that 'there is no sabbath.'
-And he notes later that 'there is nothing, not even crime, more opposed to poetry, to philosophy, ay, to life itself, than this incessant business.'
-The logic is clear: destruction of the Sabbath is contrary to 'life itself.'
+As Thoreau continues in "Life Without Principle," he notes the constant busyness of Americans, so engaged in "infinite bustle" that "there is no sabbath."
+And he notes later that "there is nothing, not even crime, more opposed to poetry, to philosophy, ay, to life itself, than this incessant business."
+The logic is clear: destruction of the Sabbath is contrary to "life itself."
 That, I suggest, is the context in which we should read the Sabbath poems that Berry has been writing for nearly the last thirty years.

 Fiction

-Berry's fiction to date consists of eight novels and fifty-seven short stories—all of which are collected in That Distant Land (2004), A Place in Time (2012) and How It Went (2022)—and one verse drama which, when read as a whole, form a chronicle of the fictional small Kentucky town of Port William.
+Berry's fiction consists of nine novels and fifty-eight short stories—all of which are collected in That Distant Land (2004), A Place in Time (2012) and How It Went (2022)—and one verse drama which, when read as a whole, form a chronicle of the fictional small Kentucky town of Port William.
 Because of his long-term, ongoing exploration of the life of an imagined place, Berry has been compared to William Faulkner.
 Yet, although Port William is no stranger to murder, suicide, alcoholism, marital discord, and the full range of losses that touch human lives, it lacks the extremes of characterization and plot development that are found in much of Faulkner.
-Hence Berry is sometimes described as working in an idealized, pastoral, or nostalgic mode, a characterization of his work which he resists: "If your work includes a criticism of history, which mine certainly does, you can't be accused of wanting to go back to something, because you're saying that what we were wasn't good enough."
+Hence Berry was sometimes described as working in an idealized, pastoral, or nostalgic mode, a characterization of his work which he resists: "If your work includes a criticism of history, which mine certainly does, you can't be accused of wanting to go back to something, because you're saying that what we were wasn't good enough."

 The effect of profound shifts in the agricultural practices of the United States and the disappearance of traditional agrarian life are two of the major concerns of the Port William fiction, though these themes are often only a background or subtext to the stories themselves.
 The Port William fiction attempts to portray, on a local scale, what "a human economy … conducted with reverence" looked like in the past—and what civic, domestic, and personal virtues might be elicited by such an economy, were it pursued today.
 Social as well as seasonal changes mark the passage of time.
 The Port William stories allow Berry to explore the human dimensions of the decline of the family farm and farm community under the influence of expanding post-World War II agribusiness.
 But these works rarely fall into simple didacticism, and are never merely tales of decline.
 Each is grounded in a realistic depiction of character and community.
 In A Place on Earth (1967), for example, farmer Mat Feltner comes to terms with the loss of his only son, Virgil.
 In the course of the novel, we see how not only Mat but the entire community wrestles with the acute costs of World War II.